 At this point, one imagines she could easily forge an impressive international acting career on the back of her success with Borgen.
 She smiles and shrugs and says nothing.
 “But it was also nice to play a character for three years,” she says finally.
 “I wouldn’t mind doing that again.
 Especially if it’s a character who really develops.”

 And she picks up her red gloves from the table and heads off towards her bike.

-SIDSE BABETT KNUDSEN is a star actress in her native Denmark, and has also acted in French and British productions.
+SIDSE BABETT KNUDSEN is a Danish actress, and has also appeared in French and British productions.

 DAVID GRITTEN is a film critic at The Telegraph.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.